IObundle/iob-soc/README.md

 ### Set up the remote simulator server

-For example, in the Makefile in `hardware/simulation/icarus`, the variable for the server logical name, SIM\_SERVER, is set to IVSIM\_SERVER, and the variable for the user name, SIM\_USER, is set to IVSIM_USER.
+For example, in `hardware/simulation/icarus/Makefile`, the variable for the server logical name, SIM\_SERVER, is set to IVSIM\_SERVER, and the variable for the user name, SIM\_USER, is set to IVSIM_USER.
 Hence, you need to set the latter variables as in the following example:

 ```